jpmorganchase/modular/docs/esm-views/known-limitations.md

    the approach taken by
    [esm.sh with the external dependencies query option](https://github.com/esm-dev/esm.sh#specify-external-dependencies)

+While approach 1 is completely up to the server and needs no additional configuration to work, it has the disadvantage of not being flexible: essentially, a bunch of well-known stateful libraries are locked to a version that's "good enough".
+This is often not enough in terms of security and guarantees of immutability (since the version can be only updated unilaterally, on the CDN).
+In the previous example, it wouldn't matter what version of `react` we specify in our manifest - the CDN would always serve a fixed version at runtime to our application and all its dependencies.

-Modular has a flexible approach to this problem, allowing users to specify a custom CDN query template, in which query parameters can be specified manually (for example, `EXTERNAL_CDN_TEMPLATE="https://esm.sh/[name]@[resolution]?deps=react@17.0.1` would lock React to the same version throught the whole dependency tree on the CDN).
-[It also provides `[selectiveCDNResolutions]`](./esm-cdn.md), a template string to automatically translate
+Modular has a flexible approach to address rewriting, allowing users to specify a custom CDN query template, in which query parameters can be specified manually.
+This can be used to complement approach 2.
+For example, `EXTERNAL_CDN_TEMPLATE="https://esm.sh/[name]@[resolution]?deps=react@17.0.1` would lock React to the same version throught the whole dependency tree on the CDN (i.e. any requested dependency that has a dependency on React and is built on the CDN will be guaranteed to import `react@17.0.1` on the CDN at runtime, no matter what its manifest file says).
+In the previous example, we don't care of the `peerDependency` range of our dependencies, since we know that their `react` will always point to `17.0.1`.

+Modular also provides a [`[selectiveCDNResolutions] token`](./esm-cdn.md) in its template, which automatically translates
 [Yarn selective version resolutions](https://classic.yarnpkg.com/lang/en/docs/selective-version-resolutions/) to lists of locked dependencies.
 For example, if you had these resolutions in your package.json: